jimburton/CI505/labs/DEV.md

 Modifying Emacs is done by editing the config file, usually `~/.emacs.d/init.el`.
 To install `haskell-mode` create that file if it doesn't exist and add the following to it.
+(NB: If you have set up "Emacs For You" the file will exist and already contain some of this code.)

 ```elisp
 ;; sets up the emacs package manager and the use-package macro